AlbertoRodriguezSanz/SPI-Master-Transfer-Only-Test/README.md

 # SPI-Master-Transmit-Only-Test
-Firmware for the various tests performed with the PIC18F26K83 microcontroller for the SPI module working as the master of a bus where only this device transmits data
+Firmware for the various tests performed with the PIC18F26K83 microcontroller for the SPI module working as the master of a bus where only this device transmits data.
+Within this firmware there are a couple of test variations for sending a different number of bytes through different ways, after which a LED will be turned on.

-# SPI-Master-Full-Duplex-Test

-PIC firmware for performing a communication test between two PIC18F26K83 microcontrollers through the SPI communication protocol.
-The goal for this test is to exchange a total of 4 bytes uninterrupted, replicating the communication with the AksIM2 absolute encoder.
-If the received message matches an expected value the LED will be turned on.
-There are two implementations for the master device transfers.

 ## Setup
 A breadboard with two PIC18F26K83 microcontrollers connected through two MCP2561 CAN transceivers is used as a testbench.